a guide to fednow

 It is important to note, though, that FedNow transactions are limited to a maximum value; FedWire does not impose a limit, though one may be set by your bank.

-Who will be eligible to participate in the FedNow Service?
+Who is eligible to participate in the FedNow Service?

-“As with current Federal Reserve Bank services, the FedNow Service will be available to depository institutions eligible to hold accounts at the Reserve Banks under applicable federal statutes and Federal Reserve rules, policies and procedures.
-Participants will be able to designate a service provider or agent to submit or receive payment instructions on their behalf.
-Participants will also be able to settle payments in the account of a correspondent, if they choose to do so.
-Merchants, consumers or non-bank payment service providers can access the service through depository institutions as they do today with other payment systems.”
+“As with all Federal Reserve Bank services, the FedNow Service is available to depository institutions eligible to hold accounts at the Reserve Banks under applicable federal statutes and Federal Reserve rules, policies, and procedures.
+Participants are able to designate a service provider or agent to submit or receive payment instructions on their behalf.
+Participants are also able to settle payments in the account of a correspondent, if they choose to do so.
+Merchants, consumers, or non-bank payment service providers can access the service through depository institutions as they do today with other payment systems.”

 Photo taken in Jakarta, Indonesia